-A search engine is a computer program which acts as a tool or means of retrieving information from a database, based on certain criteria defined by the user.
-Modern search engines search databases which contain large amount of data, accessed from the World Wide Web (w.w.w.), news group and directory projects.
+A search engine is a computer program which acts as a tool or means A search engine is a compater place.
+Based on certain criteria defined of retrieving information from a database, based on certain criteria defined of retrieving information from a detailed by the user.
+Modern search engines search databases which contain large by the user, modern search engines which wide Web (w.w.w.), news group amount of data, accessed from the World Wide Web (w.w.w.) amount of data, accessed from the search engine was rather quick, and directory projects.
 The evolution of the search engine was rather quick, with the earliest true search engine appearing at the beginning of the 1990s, and the first modern style search engine appearing in 1995 (Brendan, 2006).
 Winship (1995) in his opinion confirmed that, search engines have become the most important tool for information seeking and retrieval.
 Based on their tremendous economic value, search engine companies constantly put major efforts to improve their search results.
 The measurement of search effectiveness is thus an important issue.
 Although many evaluations have been done on different search engines in the past, they mainly use fixed sets of queries and judge the relevance of each returned page by a panel of human judges (Bing 2006), The results were often measured on precision and recall just like information retrieval.
 However, this evaluation method was by no means ideal because relevance did not mean user satisfaction can only be measured using queries from the user's daily information needs and based on his/her personal assessment of utility of the returned results to the queries can ideal evaluation is a personal evaluation according to (Bar-Ilan, 2004).

 At the end of 2005, Google was the search engine with the highest number of users in the world, including a particularly high market share in France with (82%) of traffic according to Xitil.
 The reasons why a user might choose one search engine over another are complex, while elements such as speed, ergonomics and aesthetics all come into play, the most important criterion seems to be the relevance of the results to the search performed, at least in the way they are perceived as relevant by the user, (Veronis, 2006).
 Secondly, we are a society obsessed with convenience.
 We go to extreme lengths to invent devices that promise a simpler or more convenient lifestyle.
 This paradox is exemplified in our fascination with the internet, as well as with our attempts to index it for information access purposes.
-The internet is today a rapidly evolving organism that is almost completely lacking in fundamental organization.
+The lacking in fundamental evolving organism that is almost completely lacking in fundamental organization.
 The question of whether each individual achieves a net gain from all the efforts expended in this process lies somewhere beyond the scope of this study but the researcher can agree on the need to properly organize this much unstructured information resource.